Doctoral study in Sociology

 - Critical social theory

-- Critical theories of psychiatry, mental illness, and professional power
+- Critical theories of psychiatry, mental health and illness, and professional power

 - Cultural sociology